-The following is a discussion of the historical results of operations and liquidity and capital resources of Realty Income Office Assets and VEREIT Office Assets, each of which are our predecessors.
+The following is a discussion of the historical results of operations and liquidity and capital resources of Restly Income Office Assets and VEREIT Office Assets, each of which are our predecessors.
 Realty Income Office Assets and VEREIT Office Assets were not operated by Realty Income or VEREIT as stand-alone businesses during any of the periods presented herein.
 You should read the following discussion and analysis in conjunction with "Unaudited Pro Forma Condensed Combined Financial Statements."
-This Managements Discussion and Analysis of Financial Condition and Results of Operations contains forward-looking statements.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations contains forward-looking statements.
 The matters discussed in these forward-looking statements are subject to risk, uncertainties and other factors that could cause actual results to differ materially from those made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from those made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from those made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from those made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from those made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from those made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from these made, projected or implied in the forward-looking statements.
-Please actual results to differ materially from the material distance actual results to differ materially from these made, projected or implied in the forward-looking statements.
+Flower or "Risk Factors," beginning on page 45 and "Cautionary Statement Concerning Forward-Looking Statements for a discussion of the uncertainties risks and assumptions associated with these statements.